kbmcconnell/kbmcconnell/README.md

 # Welcome

 I'm a dedicated cybersecurity professional based out of Seattle, WA.
-I have a B.S. in Computer Science, three years of experience in software development, and a year of experience in information security.
+I have a B.S. in Computer Science, three years of experience in software development, and currently work in information security.

-In my free time I practice pentesting skills on Hack The Box and OverTheWire.

-# Education

-- Bachelor of Science in Computer Science
-- CompTIA Security+ SY0-601 certificate
-- (in progress) CompTIA CySA+ certificate

-# Information Security Experience

-## Top Frameworks

-- NIST SP 800-171
-- CMMC 2.0
-- ISO 27001 and 27002

-## Tools

-- Kali Linux OS
-- bash commands
-- Nmap, netcat, Burp Suite, and more

-# Programming Languages and Frameworks

-## Languages
-Javascript, Typescript, C++, Python, SQL

-## Frameworks
-React, Angular, Bootstrap

-## Misc
-Redux, GraphQL, NodeJS, Redis

-# Contacting Me
-I plan to accept IT and cybersecurity consulting work in the near future.

 <!--